San-San-Kudo: Exploring the Profound Symbolism of a Japanese Wedding Tradition

 During the San-San-Kudo ceremony, the bride and groom, dressed in traditional Japanese attire or Western wedding attire, stand before a small table adorned with a decorative sake set.
 The set typically includes a central pitcher known as “tokkuri” and three cups called “sakazuki.”
 The couple takes turns pouring sake from the tokkuri into each other’s cups, followed by the three sets of sips.

-If you’d be interested in having your San-San-Kudo wedding in a Las Vegas chapel we would love to help make your dreams a reality.
-Our professional wedding planners are ready to get started when you are!
+If you’re interested in having your San-San-Kudo wedding in Las Vegas, we would love to help make your dreams a reality.
+Our professional wedding planners are ready to help you create a ceremony that perfectly balances tradition with modern elegance.

 By Chapel Marketing